 Lesson Plan - Get It!

-Where are all the animals in this picture?
+Where are all the animals in the picture above?
 How do you think animals survive during the winter?

 In some parts of the world, when winter comes along, it brings cold temperatures and snowfall.